vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Agastya through over-joy 53.
 Vārāhagrhya 754n.

-Vatsa, was abused by his step-brother Varāhamihira, author of Brhatsamlitā,
+Vatsa, was abused by his step-brother Varāhamihira, author of Br̥hatsamlitā,

 as the son of a Sūdra woman 361, 231, 889, 897; and of Pancasid.